All aboard the fastest trains in the world

 Japanese L0 Series Maglev

 As of March 2022, the Japanese L0 Series Maglev is the fastest train, reaching a top speed of 602km/h (374mph) although it’s not yet in full commercial operation.
-Maglev technology uses electro-magnetic force, with the train "levitating" above the track – there’s no physical contact between the train and rail track.
+Maglev technology uses electro-magnetic force, with the train "levitating" (magnetic levitation) above the track – there’s no physical contact between the train and rail track.

 CRRC Qingdao Sifang 2021 Maglev